Manual Lymphatic Drainage (MLD)

 The lymphatic system is strongly involved in our bodies' immune response, so when it becomes less effective, eg due to poor diet, injury, infection or sedentary lifestyle, manual encouragement of lymphatic flow can be beneficial in boosting immunity and for the maintenance of good health.

-Manual Lymphatic Drainage Massage is extremely safe and non-invasive.
+Manual Lymphatic Drainage (MLD) is extremely safe and non-invasive.
 It does not involve the 'massage of muscles', but the systematically applied stimulation of skin-receptors.
 In turn, these generate tiny muscular pulse-activity in lymphatic vessels beneath the skin surface, which then pump lymph through the body at an increased rate.
-Manual Lymphatic Drainage Massage therefore feels super-light in comparison to other types of massage therapy and due to its rhythmic application is also incredibly soothing and relaxing.
+Manual Lymphatic Drainage therefore feels super-light in comparison to other types of massage therapy and due to its rhythmic application is also incredibly soothing and relaxing.

-What happens during Manual Lymphatic Drainage Massage?
+What happens during Manual Lymphatic Drainage?